Sanjar Shaakhmedov: Terengganu FC

 Sanjar signed with Terengganu FC on 4 January 2019.
 He debuted against PKNS FC on 1 February 2019.
 The match ended 1-1.

 International career

 Uzbekistan (2015-2016)

-Sanjar was called up to the Uzbekistan national team for the 2018 FIFA World Cup qualification, but he stayed on the bench for 7 out of the 8 matches played by the squad.
-For the match against Yemen, he wasn't in the starting lineup, nor in the bench.
+Sanjar was called up to the Uzbekistan national team for the 2018 FIFA World Cup qualification matches, but he stayed on the bench for 7 out of the 8 matches played by the squad.
+For the match against Yemen, he wasn't in the starting lineup, nor on the bench.